TJF-Monticello/Monticello-UVA-Archaeological-Field-School-2026/Description_and_Syllabus/readme.md

-# Course Decription and and Schedule/Syllabus for the 2026 Monticello-UVA Archaeological Field School (ANTH 5589).
+# Course Decription and Schedule/Syllabus